FAQ for candidates

 What is Jobs4UKR?

 The free platform Jobs for Ukraine aims to improve livelihoods for people forced to flee Ukraine to Romania and other countries due to full-scale war, through easy access to jobs and learning opportunities abroad and remote.
 It enables you to explore different industries, look and apply for jobs in different countries, acquire and master new skills for virtual badges.
-You can find and follow Jobs4UKR on Instagram, Facebook and LinkedIn.
+You can find and follow Jobs4UKR on Telegram, Instagram, Facebook and LinkedIn.

 How can I create and fill out my profile on Jobs4UKR?